Fujifilm X-Pro1 vs Nikon D5500

 The D5500 can be obtained in two different colors (black, red), while the X-Pro1 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is somewhat larger (5 percent) than the Fujifilm X-Pro1.
-However, the D5500 is markedly lighter (7 percent) than the X-Pro1.
+Moreover, the D5500 is slightly heavier (4 percent) than the X-Pro1.
 In this context, it is worth noting that neither the X-Pro1 nor the D5500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro1) and the Nikon Lens Catalog (D5500).
 Mirrorless cameras, such as the Fujifilm X-Pro1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.